coffeesnwob/cloud-notes/semantic markup.md

 ## strong and emphasis

 If you want to make text appear or indicate that it is important you use the `<strong>` element.
 By default, the text will appear bold.

+These elements help people using screen readers #research

 ```html
 <p>